 No, sorry, it's not on Europa — it's in Antarctica.
 But the environment of Lake Vostok, which Russian scientists are about to drill open, is very similar to that Jovian moon and to Enceladus, a frozen satellite of Saturn.
 Astrobiologists are among those eager to uncover Lake Vostok's Miocene-era secrets.

 Communicating at an unknown rate.
 Solid Gold, Thanks to Bacteria.
 An Ant Diversity Sampler. [the following is a repost from Scienceblogs] With 12,000 described species, ants dominate global terrestrial ecosystems.

+Here are a few of them.
+Microbe that eats plastic.
 It's not your average science fair when the 16-year-old winner manages to solve a global waste crisis.
 But such was the case at last May's Canada-Wide Science Fair in Ottawa, Ontario, where Daniel Burd, a high school student at Waterloo Collegiate Institute, presented his research on microorganisms that can rapidly biodegrade plastic.

 Daniel had a thought it seems even the most esteemed PhDs hadn't considered.
 Plastic, one of the most indestructible of manufactured materials, does in fact eventually decompose.